jtessler/app-engine-chat-room/README.md

 1. Once your project is deployed open it up in a browser by going to your-project-name.appspot.com

+1. Change the url at the top of this README to your-project-name.appspot.com

 1. Now that your instance of the chat room is deployed customize it to your design.
 Try modifying the CSS or changing the Python code to have new